jdavidm/learn-stata/assignments/01-intro.md

 > Following this assignment students should be able to:
 >
-> - fetch a branch, make commits, and push commits
+> - Fetch a branch, make commits, and push commits
-> - execute simple math in the Stata console
+> - Execute simple math in the Stata console
-> - import data in Stata
+> - Import data in Stata
-> - assign and manipulate variables
+> - Assign and manipulate variables
-> - use built-in functions for math and stats
+> - Use built-in functions for math and stats
-> - visualize simple relationships between data
+> - Visualize simple relationships between data

 {% include reading.html %}